 You’re still reading?
 Guess we didn’t convince you.
 Okay, okay, there’s no Cheating Robot and there’s no easy solution to cheating.

 We here at Sporcle believe that the vast majority of trivia players do not cheat.
 Most people who play pub trivia do so because they have fun competing and they like to connect with friends over mentally stimulating diversions.
 Winning a gift card or cash prize is just the cherry on top of the sundae.
-However, we are also realistic: despite the fact that cheaters in pub trivia are only cheating themselves, some people are so determined to win that they’re willing to become losers who cheat.
+However, we are also realistic: some people are so determined to win that they’re willing to become losers who cheat.

 Sporcle has developed a few ways of dealing with cheaters over the years, for both in-person and virtual live trivia events.